Image courtesy of Tom Sanladerer's video on our Carbonyte filament

 Nylon is one of those materials that just has it all.
 Extreme durability, great chemical and heat stability and a low friction coefficient to name a few properties.
 And with its great durability, it naturally makes for a perfect pairing with the otherwise fairly brittle CF.

-Granted, CF filaments have a rougher, matte finish, so the low friction advantage isn’t as good as non-composite Nylon, but it’s still a favourable factor over other base resin materials if this is a concern.
+Granted, Carbon Fiber 3D Printer filament has a rougher, matte finish, so the low friction advantage isn’t as good as non-composite Nylon, but it’s still a favourable factor over other base resin materials if this is a concern.

-It’s worth noting though that Nylon filaments should always be dried before printing.
-Nylon is extremely hygroscopic and can absorb a lot of moisture in a short time frame.
+It’s worth noting though that all Nylon based filaments should always be dried before printing.
+Nylon filament is extremely hygroscopic and can absorb a lot of moisture in a short time frame.
 If you hear popping during printing, that’ll be too much moisture.

-Again as with ColorFabb’s XT CF20 above, diameter tolerances are a reasonable +/-0.05mm of the advertised size.
+Again as with ColorFabb’s XT CF20 above, Nylon X diameter tolerances are a reasonable +/-0.05mm of the advertised size.
+This is a mid-range Nylon Carbon Fiber filament.

 Onyx (Nylon Carbon Fiber Filament) Price: Approx. £200/KG